Our Global Health & Corporate Responsibility (GH&CR) activities are centered around four key focus areas:

 Tackling leprosy elimination

 Beyond medicines, innovative solutions are required to eliminate leprosy.
-The Novartis Foundation and Microsoft are partnering to develop a digital health tool, enabled by artificial intelligence, and a Leprosy Intelligent Image Atlas – with local investigators from Oswaldo Cruz Foundation in Brazil.
+The Novartis Foundation and Microsoft are partnering with local investigators from Oswaldo Cruz Foundation in Brazil to develop a digital health tool, enabled by artificial intelligence, and a Leprosy Intelligent Image Atlas.
+These tools aim to speed-up leprosy diagnosis.
+The publication of the first version of the image atlas is planned for mid-2019.
 The foundation has also been working with research partners to develop a leprosy diagnostic test.
+Meanwhile, in 2018, the foundation’s Leprosy Post-Exposure Prophylaxis model was incorporated into updated World Health Organization guidelines for the diagnosis, treatment and prevention of leprosy.

 Partnering on Chagas and sickle cell disease